Kuat Trio Review

 The Trio arrived mostly assembled right out of the box.
 You will need to select the correct axle adaptor for the bike you'll be mounting and slide it into the tube on the tray, tightening the fixing bolt by using the skewer tube wrench (it is a 4mm Allen key).

-The rack attaches to the vehicle crossbars with two U-bolt-style clamps that must be tightened down using the included wrench.
+The rack attaches to the vehicle crossbars with two U-bolt-style clamps that must be tightened using the included wrench.
 The security bolts that hold the clamps have a unique head shape and can only be tightened or removed using the included wrench, so you'll want to keep track of this one.

 Getting the U-bolts tightened down isn't difficult, but it takes some time because it's important to tighten in an alternating manner to ensure you have even tension across the four bolts.
 The crossbar strap is attached using two bolts that slide into a channel on the underside of the rack tray and the small metal strap with two wingnut knobs.
-Overall, this is not a difficult assembly, but as with most roof racks we've tested, you wouldn't want to be removing it on a daily basis.
+Overall, this is not a difficult assembly, but as with most roof racks we've tested, you wouldn't want to be removing it daily.

 Security

-The Trio includes a sturdy large diameter cable lock that deploys from the rear of the tray; the lock is similar to the one found on the Kuat NV rack.
+The Trio includes a sturdy diameter cable lock that deploys from the rear of the tray; the lock is similar to the one found on the Kuat NV rack.

 Durability